sidebase/nuxt-auth/README.md

     }),
     // @ts-ignore Import is exported on .default during SSR, so we need to call it this way.
 May be fixed via Vite at some point
     CredentialsProvider.default({
-      // The name to display on the sign in form (e.g. 'Sign in with...')
+      // The name to display on the sign-in form (e.g. 'Sign-in with...')
       name: 'Credentials',
-      // The credentials is used to generate a suitable form on the sign in page.
+      // The credentials is used to generate a suitable form on the sign-in page.
       // You can specify whatever fields you are expecting to be submitted.
       // e.g. domain, username, password, 2FA token, etc.
       // You can pass any HTML attribute to the <input> tag through the object.